TODDLER PROGRAM

 -

-We believe that even very young children can be responsible for themselves and their own environments.
+We believe that even young children can be responsible for themselves and their environments.
 Diapering is a regular part of our daily routine.
 Toddlers help by removing their own diapers and wipes them out of their cubbies.
 When your child is ready, toilet training is programmed in the Toddler House curriculum.
-Children also learn to prepare their own snacks.
+Children also learn to prepare their snacks.

 “A child in his earliest years, when he is only two or a little more, is capable of tremendous achievements simply through his unconscious power of absorption, though he is himself still immobile.
 After three, he can acquire a great number of concepts through his own efforts in exploring his surroundings.
 In this period, he lays hold of things through his own activity and assimilates them into his mind.”